vllm-project/vllm/README_GAUDI.md

 - `PT_HPU_LAZY_MODE`: if `0`, PyTorch Eager backend for Gaudi will be used, if `1` PyTorch Lazy backend for Gaudi will be used, `1` is default
 - `PT_HPU_ENABLE_LAZY_COLLECTIVES`: required to be `true` for tensor parallel inference with HPU Graphs

+# Quantization and FP8 model calibration process

+The FP8 model calibration procedure has been described as a part of [vllm-hpu-extention](https://github.com/HabanaAI/vllm-hpu-extension/tree/main/calibration/README.md) package.

 # Troubleshooting: Tweaking HPU Graphs

 If you experience device out-of-memory issues or want to attempt inference at higher batch sizes, try tweaking HPU Graphs by following the below: